eclipse-bluechi/bluechi/doc/man/bluechictl.1.md

 ## DESCRIPTION

-A simple command line tool that uses the public D-Bus API provided by `bluechi` to manage services on all connected `bluechi-agents` and retrieve information from them.
+A simple command line tool that uses the public D-Bus API provided by Eclipse BlueChi™ to manage services on all connected `bluechi-agents` and retrieve information from them.

 **bluechictl [OPTIONS]**